 Tausug tradition and customs regarding the status of women do not follow standard Islamic rules.
 Women may get an education, work outside the home, and mingle with other men without jeopardizing family honor.
 Many Tausug women are active in politics and some hold elective positions such as mayor and vice mayor.
-While women do not have to wear a veil or headscarf in public, many do so out of respect for Islam.
+14 While women do not have to wear a veil or headscarf in public, many do so out of respect for Islam.
+15 women.

-Still, there is a tradition of separating the sexes, especially unmarried men and women.
-This separation does not extend to the seclusion of women.
 At family celebrations and feasts, women and younger children remain in the house while men socialize on the porch.
-Muslim tradition also invokes a clear division of labor: Men are responsible for plowing, fishing, tending livestock, and harvesting crops; women tend gardens, raise chickens, perform household chores, and care for the children.
+Muslim tradition also invokes a clear division of labor: Men are responsible for plowing, fishing, tending livestock, and harvesting crops; women tend gardens, raise chickens, perform household chores, and care for the children.^{16, 17}